 The Immobilizer is a block that consumes Red Mana to slow down mobs and players that collide it.
 The entities and the players that collide it will also do a little jump, so the Immobilizer won't consume 1 Red Mana per tick and you won't need to constantly fill it with large amounts of Red Mana.

-The Destroyer Block is like an Iron Pickaxe, so it can't destroy Obsidian, Obelisks and other Destroyer Blocks.
-It can't also destroy Bedrock, Command Blocks, Barriers, Structure Blocks, Piston heads, etc.
+The Destroyer Block is like an iron tool, so it can't destroy Obsidian, Obelisks and other Destroyer Blocks.
+It can't also destroy Bedrock, Command Blocks, Barriers, Structure Blocks, End gates, Ender Portals, Piston heads, etc.

 Everytime it destroys a block it consumes 3 Red Mana.
-It automatically detects if it's going to destroy air or blocks at y>255 or y<0 so it won't waste your Red Mana.
+It automatically detects if it's going to destroy air, a fluid, a nether/end portal or blocks at y>255 or y<0 so it won't waste your Red Mana.

 You can use a Pyromancer's Wand on it to see what block will it destroy (and also how much Red Mana does it store).